devcare/iron-transitioner/README.md

 Initially, IT will render the page into `.left-pane`, and will add `.current-page` to it.

 When the page changes, IT will render the new page into `.right-pane`, mark it as `.next-page` to it, and then set the class `.transitioning` to the the `.transitioner-panes`, as well as some classes indication which templates are being transitioned from and to.

+When the transition is over, it will empty the `.left-pane`, and move the `.current-page` class to the `.right-pane` div.
+On the next transition, it will do the reverse.

 You can those changes to easily implement CSS transitions.
 The package comes with a built in `.default` transition that slides the next page in from the right.